Healthdirect Free Australian health advice you can count on.

 How is depression treated?

-A wide range of medicines are used in treating depression, and your doctor will work with you to find the one that is right for you.
+A wide range of medicines are used to treat depression.
+Your doctor will work with you to find the one that is right for you.
 It can take several weeks for an antidepressant medicine to work fully, and often your doctor may need to adjust your dose.

-It is important that you receive full support during this time and Beyond Blue has a free telephone counselling support line with trained mental health professionals.
+It is important that you receive full support during this time.
+If you need support, Beyond Blue has a free and confidential telephone or online chat counselling support line with trained mental health professionals.
+There may be a wait before a counsellor is available.

 By working with your doctor, and drawing on the support available, there is a good chance your depression will improve.